Hu78945/Hu78945/README.md

 Web Developer MERN Stack
 ------------------------

-My Name is Behzad, I am a self-taught Full Stack Developer my journey started in 2020 and I started learning web development.
-Since then I am creating my own projects and doing freelance projects.
-My aim is to get an internship and get into the industry as soon as possible and have a good job.
-I am very eager to learn new things and meet with new people as I just have started my Bachelor's Degree in Computer Science at the University of Management & Technology.
-I am looking forward to the opportunity that can boost my career.
-I have created a dozen of projects and plan to do more with new technologies but my main tech stack currently is MERN (MongoDB, ExpressJs, ReactJS, NodeJs) and I would like to learn NextJs in the future.
+My name is Behzad, and I am a self-taught Full Stack Developer.
+I began learning web development in 2020.
+Since then, I've been working on my own projects as well as freelance work.
+My goal is to get an internship and start working in the industry as soon as possible.
+I am very excited to learn new things and meet new people because I have just begun my Bachelor's Degree in Computer Science at the University of Management & Technology.
+I am excited about the opportunity to advance my career.
+I've created a dozen projects and intend to create more with new technologies, but my current tech stack is MERN (MongoDB, ExpressJs, ReactJS, NodeJS) and I would like to learn NextJs in the future.

 * 🌍  I'm based in Pakistan
 * 🖥️  See my portfolio at [My Portfolio](http://behzad.netlify.app)